jbassard/Getting-and-Cleaning-Data-Project/README.md

 ## Provided Files in this repo

-* run_analysis.R contains all the code to perform the analyses described quickly below.
+* run_analysis.R contains all the code to perform the analyses (described quickly below).
 The code was written and tested with R version 3.3.3 on Windows environment.

 * CodeBook.md describes the variables, the data, and any transformations performed to clean up the data.